 Back to Scripture.
-A year ago my evangelical school, faced with a growing debate over whether our policy on homosexuality needs reaffirming or revisiting, held a series of faculty exchanges on the topic.
+A while ago my evangelical school, faced with a growing debate over whether our community life statement on homosexuality is up to snuff, held a series of faculty exchanges on the topic.
 When we realized we were appealing to the Bible in different ways, we held another series of faculty exchanges - this time on biblical hermeneutics.
 Once at a young nondenominational church I overheard a new parent talking to his pastor about the right thing to do regarding infant baptism.
 "What do we need to do?" he asked in complete innocence.
 "Just show me the Bible passages that give the answer."
-After September 11, last year's tsunami, or any of the perennial moral issues of college students, the same question arises: "What does the Bible say about it?"
+After September 11, the 2004 tsunami, or any of the perennial moral issues of college students, the same question arises: "What does the Bible say about it?"
 Evangelical Christians constantly go back to Scripture for answers to the big questions life hands us, and sometimes the small ones too.

 Back to Scripture?!
 In graduate school I could always count on my non-evangelical colleagues to cluck at such naïveté.
-After all, our simple talk covers a range of evangelical biblical practices that is complex to the point of contradiction.
+After all, all observation is theory laden!
+The Bible must be read through tradition!
+Its meaning is not transparent as fundamentalists wish!
+Et cetera; you have probably heard enough of these responses yourself.
+And my colleagues had a point.
+Our simple talk covers a range of evangelical biblical practices that is complex to the point of contradiction.
+Evangelicalism's various camps, forms of Christian life, and biblical practices do take the common evangelical respect for Scripture in different directions and produce a rich variety of evangelical "Bibles."
 So should we give up on such deceptively simple phrases as "back to Scripture"?